-- A Request for Consideration of an Excused Absence form must be submitted and approved at least ten (10) business days, or two (2) weeks, prior to the requested date of absence. - Students will be notified by e-mail as to the status of the request. - After a request is approved, it is the student's responsibility to contact the appropriate Curriculum Coordinator, Course Director and/or faculty member(s) conducting lab/activity(s) on the day of the absence to arrange for make-up assignment(s) or date/time to complete testing.
+- A request for consideration of an Excused Absence Request form should be submitted and approved at least ten (10) business days, or two (2) weeks, prior to the requested date of absence. - · Students will be notified by e-mail as to the status of the request. - After a request is approved, it is the student's responsibility to arrange for make-up assignment(s) to complete content and/or testing.